Russia still working to undermine U.S. elections, top national security officials warn

 Breaking News Emails

-Five of the top U.S. national security officials on Thursday unambiguously warned that Russia has undertaken “pervasive” efforts to interfere in the 2018 midterm elections and beyond, and offered a sketch of how the government plans to combat such meddling.
+Top U.S. national security and intelligence officials on Thursday unambiguously warned that Russia has undertaken "pervasive" efforts to interfere in the 2018 midterm elections and beyond, and offered a sketch of how the government plans to combat such meddling.

-At a White House press briefing, National Security Adviser John Bolton, Homeland Security Secretary Kirstjen Nielsen, FBI Director Chris Wray, Director of National Intelligence Dan Coats and Gen. Paul Nakasone, the director of the National Security Agency and the commander of U.S. Cyber Command, also took turns expressing concern over ongoing efforts by Moscow to interfere in U.S. elections, with Nielsen sounding the alarm that "our democracy itself is in the cross hairs."
+At a White House press briefing, the five — National Security Adviser John Bolton; Homeland Security Secretary Kirstjen Nielsen; FBI Director Chris Wray; Director of National Intelligence Dan Coats; and Gen. Paul Nakasone, the director of the National Security Agency and the commander of U.S. Cyber Command — also took turns expressing concern over ongoing efforts by Moscow to interfere in U.S. elections, with Nielsen sounding the alarm that "our democracy itself is in the cross hairs."

 Bolton, Nielsen, Wray and more warn of Russian election threatAug.02.201803:54